 The Case of Two most Visited Gaming Websites

-According to the Avast Virus Lab, its security researchers recently found numerous websites that had contracted infection from attack toolkits, Trojans as also other malicious components, which diverted end-users onto popular destinations designed to distribute malware.
+According to the Avast Virus Lab, its security researchers recently found numerous websites that had contracted infection from attack toolkits, trojans as also other malicious components, which diverted end-users onto popular destinations designed to distribute malware.
 Softpedia published this dated January 13, 2012.

 Apparently, nearly all the contaminated websites were legitimate, though a few might've been designed particularly for serving malware.
 The latter kind of websites carried an assortment of PUP (potentially unwanted programs), redirectors, and JavaScript contaminations.
 Unfortunately, there isn't any process for end-users to visually detect any of the said threats on their PCs.